-Sometimes you want to solo tracks to hone in on a problem track or isolate a certain sound in your mix but have this soloed track just go to your headphones and not affect the entire mix.
+Using Dual Monitor paths are a way to solo tracks to hone in on a problem track or isolate a certain sound in your mix but have this soloed track just go to your headphones and not affect the entire mix.
 This can be useful in a live environment whether for a live stream in the studio or an a live venue.